 I am best known for my research with children living in difficult circumstances, my work on care giving in southern Africa, and my writing on health inequities in the United States.

 My work is published in a range of peer-reviewed journals, including Qualitative Health Research, Medical Anthropology Quarterly, Childhood, Children’s Geographies, AIDS Care, Child Abuse & Neglect, The International Journal of Tuberculosis & Lung Disease, and the American Journal of Health Behavior.
-I recently completed a book on my long-term research in Zambia, which is entitled Children as Caregivers: The Global Fight Against Tuberculosis and HIV in Zambia (forthcoming, Rutgers University Press).
+I recently completed a book on my long-term research in Zambia, which is entitled Children as Caregivers: The Global Fight Against Tuberculosis and HIV in Zambia (March 3, 2017, Rutgers University Press).

 I have won a number of awards for my writing and research.
 Most recently, I was awarded the 2014 Steven Polgar Prize from the Society for Medical Anthropology for my article, “Children’s Roles in Tuberculosis Treatment Regimes: Constructing Childhood and Kinship in Urban Zambia.”
 I have received grants and fellowships for my work from the National Institutes of Health, National Science Foundation, Fulbright IIE, Wenner-Gren Foundation for Anthropological Research, and American Association of University Women.